Port of Shanghai

 You will see the word "Lu" as part of many street names; it simply means "road."

 Shanghai cuisine reflects the cooking styles of the surrounding provinces of Jiangsu, Anhui, Zhejiang, Fujian and Jiangxi, which are characterized by a greater use of soy sauce, sugar, rice wine and rice vinegar than other regional cuisines.
 That said, Shanghai's 1,000-plus restaurants also serve every other style of Chinese food, such as spicy Sichuan, Cantonese dim sum and Peking, which are more familiar to Western palates.
 Add the food of virtually every other country you can imagine, and it all adds up to Shanghai being a truly international dining destination.

 That being said, one of our favorite local treats is soup dumplings (xiao long bao).
 These steamed dumplings are filled with a rich broth and ground meat, fish or vegetables.
 Use chopsticks to gently place a dumpling in your spoon, add a little vinegar and a thread of ginger, then bite a tiny hole in the delicate dumpling skin and suck out the soup (after letting some steam escape).
 After that, pop the rest of the meaty dumpling into your mouth.

 "Food streets," such as Huanghe Road and Wujiang Road near People's Square, serve everything from cheap local eats to Western-style meals.
 Just wander around to see what takes your fancy.

---by Jeannine Williamson, Cruise Critic contributor
+--By Jeannine Williamson, Cruise Critic contributor; updated by Gayle Keck, Cruise Critic contributor